.png)

 So, how does this error happen, and why?
 Unfortunately, it’s a symptom, not a single issue, so it can occur due to one of several reasons:

 - Incorrect database credentials — This is the most common cause, and the error occurs when the wp-config.php file holds the wrong credentials.
+Using proper data validation best practices during setup or configuration helps ensure that key fields like database name, username, and password are correctly formatted and complete, minimizing setup errors and supporting a stable connection.

 - Database server issue — Whenever the server on which the database is stored is overloaded, down, or going through some network issues, WordPress won’t be able to reach it.